 You will be called or emailed.
 Notices will also be posted at the classroom.

 What should I do if I live in the residence halls and become sick?

 If you live nearby, go home to isolate until 24 hours after symptoms abate.
 If you do not live nearby, isolate in your room until 24 hours after symptoms abate.
 Keep as much physical distance between yourself and your roommate(s).
 Obtain a permission slip from the Dean of Students that allows a friend or roommate to use your student ID to purchase meals for you while you are in isolation.
 If you must go out, wear the mask provided.
 ALWAYS remember to wash your hands frequently and use proper respiratory etiquette.

 What will my professors do if I miss class while I'm sick?

 All faculty are aware of the impact flu may have this season on class attendance.
 They have been instructed to be lenient on class absences related to flu and should not require a doctor’s note for missing class.
 Make sure you e-mail your professors if you are going to be missing class so they can make any necessary arrangements with you.

-If you have any questions, please feel free to contact Jennifer Rogers, Director of Student Health Services at 801.832.2239 or via email.
+If you have any questions, please feel free to contact Randy Austin, Director of Student Health Services at 801.832.2239 or via email.